-PLG provides clients with various environmental services including on-site assessments, environmental permitting assistance, Sensitive Ecosystem Development Plan preparation, and Water Sustainability Act Section 11 application preparation and management.
+PLG provides clients with various environmental services including on-site assessments, environmental permitting assistance, Ecosystem Development Plan (EDP) preparation, and Water Sustainability Act Change Approval and Notification applications preparation and management.
 The Qualified Environmental Professionals (QEPs) at PLG identify, assess and incorporate environmental practices and procedures, and mitigation measures as part of land use planning and development projects.

 PLG submitted an Official Community Plan (OCP) amendment and rezoning application for four (4) properties located at 1083 168 Street, 1109 168 Street, 1177 168 Street, and 1068 No. 99 Highway (Subject Property).
 The Subject Property is situated at the southern end of the City of Surrey, accessed via 168 Street with connections to 8 Avenue and 16 Avenue, allowing for access to Highway 99 and 176 Street.
 The specific intent of the application was to amend the OCP designation of the Subject Property to “Urban” and to rezone to “Comprehensive Development Zone” (“CD”), in order to accommodate multi-family residential land uses.